Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Accretion disks and the breathing emission

 Regarding the latter point, it is worth assessing whether the oscillations described above could be resolved in observations of accretion disk profiles around supermassive objects.
 Restoring physical units, the period of the background field is

 For the two primary EHT targets, this corresponds to $T \sim 2\,{\rm min}$ for Sgr~A$^{*}$ and $T \sim 19\,{\rm h}$ for M87$^{*}$.
-These timescales suggest that, in principle, the EHT could detect such variability within the duration of its observing campaigns~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
-Consequently, if supermassive oscillatons reside at the centers of galaxies, the observation of these ``twinkling'' features would provide compelling evidence for their existence.
+These timescales suggest that, in principle, the EHT could detect such variability within the duration of its observing campaigns~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}. {We emphasize that these images are idealized and assume an angular resolution superior to that currently achievable with the EHT.
+This issue is examined in more detail in Appendix~\ref{ap:blurring}.} Consequently, if supermassive oscillatons reside at the centers of galaxies, the observation of these twinkling features would provide compelling evidence for their existence.
 Moreover, since scalar fields can naturally accumulate around a variety of compact objects---including rotating black holes---similar oscillatory signatures may arise for \emph{any} supermassive central object, in addition to other observational imprints~\cite{Ferreira:2017pth}.
 We note, however, that the oscillation period depends on the specific configuration and may vary across the parameter space.

 Finally, for completeness, in Fig.~\ref{fig:incshadow} we show the intensity profiles for inclined observations at $\theta_{\rm o}=50^{\circ}$ (upper panels) and $\theta_{\rm o}=80^{\circ}$ (bottom panels).
 We display snapshots (from left to right) at $t=0$, $t=\pi/(4\omega)$ and $t=\pi/(2\omega)$.
 We focus on the case with a central plus NT emission profile, which exhibits the most distinctive behavior.
-The resulting images share several features with the axial view, including the periodic transition from a centrally bright region to ring-like structures as the oscillation progresses.
+The resulting images share several features with the axial view, including the periodic transition from a centrally bright region to ringlike structures as the oscillation progresses.
 Inclination, however, brings out an additional characteristic: gravitational lensing.
 It is remarkable that oscillatons, despite not being sufficiently compact to support light rings, still display strong qualitative similarities to black hole images---though with important differences, such as the absence of photon-ring structures.